A Scalable Multi-Task Model for Virtual Sensors: Experiments

 \section{Experiments}

 In this section, we provide additional information about our experimental settings and resources.

-\textbf{Datasets} Throughout our experiments, we utilize Traffic as a standard benchmark dataset and a CAN bus dataset for evaluating our architecture in more complex and realistic deployment scenarios.
-The Traffic dataset measures the road occupancy at \num{862} locations in the San Francisco Bay Area.
-It utilizes identical sensors and captures them once every hour.
+\textbf{Datasets} Throughout our experiments, we utilize Traffic, Electricity, and Solar as standard benchmark datasets and a CAN bus dataset for evaluating our architecture in more complex and realistic deployment scenarios.
+Traffic consists of \num{862} sensors measuring the road occupancy in the San Francisco Bay Area every hour and contains roughly \num{15}\,M time series samples.
+Electricity records the hourly power demand of \num{321} households and consists of approximately \num{8}\,M time series samples.
+Solar measures power production of \num{137} photovoltaic plants in \num{10} minute intervals with roughly \num{7}\,M time series samples.
 Our large-scale CAN bus dataset records \num{1713} time series within a modern electric vehicle.
 It consists of continuous sensor measurements, categorical states, and event-based signals, in \SI{100}{\milli\second} granularity.
-Here, each signal has a distinct and interpretable purpose.
-While time series in the Traffic dataset share a similar daily and weekly periodic structure, e.g., due to work traffic, signal interactions in our CAN bus dataset are substantially more complex and diverse.
+Here, each signal has a distinct and interpretable purpose. \\ While time series in the Traffic dataset follow roughly a daily and weekly periodic structure, e.g., due to work traffic, signal interactions in our CAN bus dataset are substantially more complex and diverse.
 We visualize these different characteristics in \cref{fig:dataset_structure}.
+Nevertheless, the Traffic dataset still exhibits substantial local heterogeneity across different roads (see \cref{fig:temporal_traffic_1}).